bruce-hill/tomo/docs/optionals.md

 ```

 If you want to declare a variable and initialize it with a non-none value, but
-keep open the possibility of assigning `NONE` later, you can use the postfix
+keep open the possibility of assigning `none` later, you can use the postfix
 `?` operator to indicate that a value is optional:

 ```tomo